Selections from this new CD are being streamed on the following platforms:

 8: Silent Sorrow, Private Pain (Soft Rock)Sorrow and Pain from three different perspectives.

-9: Elbowcellphonitis (Comedy) Drivers on their cellphones causing problems.
+9: Elbowcellphonitis (Comedy) Drivers on their cellphones causing traffic problems.

 10: Blue Ridge Girl(Folk) About a girl from the Blue Ridge Mountains.